How to Take a Math Test or Quiz

 See also: The test is too long; if I’d had more time I could have done really well.

-Students lose lots of points on every test because they didn’t answer the question that was actually asked, but answered some other question instead.
-Make sure you have worked the problem to the end, and that your answer is in the right form, and that you’ve answered all parts of the question.
+Students lose lots of points on every test because they answered the question in their heads instead of the one on the paper.
+Work the problem to the end, and put your answer in the right form.
+Then reread the question to check that you actually answered it.

 Stress affects your body and your thinking processes negatively.
 Pay attention to how you are feeling, and if you find yourself getting stressed, do something about it.
 Different techniques are right for different students.
 You should use whatever technique works for you, but here are some suggestions: